 Parent/Family Meetings »

-Parent Group is held every Tuesday and Wednesday at 3 p.m.
-Family Meetings are held on the second Thursday of the program during the 3 p.m. hour.
+Parent Group is held every Tuesday at 3 p.m. and every Thursday at 10 a.m.
+Family Meetings are held on the second Thursday of the program during the 1 p.m. hour.
 In addition, parents may also be asked to participate in meetings, family education, and counseling throughout their child’s stay.

 We are proud of the change that we are able to bring to our patients’ and families’ lives through the Pediatric Pain Rehabilitation Program.
 Our results consistently show that patients’ pain and functional impairment — typically of two or more years’ duration prior to program entry — are significantly improved.
 Physical and social activity improve markedly too.